 I’ve been asked to play in multiple weddings (without the bride or groom ever having heard me play!)

-And people love having someone bring along an instrument to play around a camp fire, ranch, or lake.
+And some people love having someone bring an instrument to play around a campfire, at a ranch, or lake house.

 All this to say, if you are inclined to pursue the path of playing the guitar and singing, you will likely encounter countless opportunities to do so.